Hippogriff: Etymology

+The Hippogypians mentioned in Vera Historia, a fantastic travelogue written by the Roman author Lucian of Samosata in the Second Century A.D. suggest another likely source for the word.
+However, in that text, the term is used to refer to a race of moon-dwelling riders that employ gigantic three-headed vultures as steeds.

 Description

 Of the heraldic representations of the hippogriff, Arthur Charles Fox-Davies states that hybrid fantastical creatures' depictions are "ugly, inartistic, and unnecessary.
 Their representation leaves one with a disappointed feeling of crudity of draughtsmanship."
 John Vinycomb states that the hippogriff is not used in the British heraldic tradition.

 Ludovico Ariosto's poem, Orlando furioso (1516) contains the following description (canto IV):

 According to Thomas Bulfinch's Legends of Charlemagne:

 Beliefs and symbolism

 According to Vidal, a Spanish historian, this creature was supposed to live near Céret, in the County of Roussillon of modern-day France, during the Middle Ages.
 Claw marks were found on a rock near Mas Carol.
 The belief in the existence of the hippogriff, such as Ariosto describes, is fiercely attacked in a scientific essay on religion in 1862, which argues that such an animal can neither be a divine creation, nor truly exist.
 The Book of Enoch quite clearly details how Satan and his fallen angels created various hybrids by admixture.
 The Sphinx is the best known such hybrid.
 The hippogriff is supposed to be a mixture of several animals and the author notes that in order to support its weight, the wings would be so heavy that flight would be impossible, which proves—without question—that it does not exist.

 In some traditions, the hippogriff is said to be the symbol of love, as its parents, the mare and griffin, are natural enemies.
 In other traditions, the hippogriff represents Christ's dual nature as both human and divine.